codepretzel09/configorator/README.md

 # confi***go***rator

-lightweight configuration management tool based on Ansible, Chef, and Puppet
+lightweight configuration management tool for a timed challenge

 This tool can be used to configure parameters on debian hosts